RegencySoftware/PostgreSQLEntityFramework/README.md

 # PostgreSQL .NET Entity Framework Example

 The repo contains a .NET Core console app using Entity Framework to work with PostgreSQL.
 This console app will truncation a table that holds Cryptocurrency symbols, reloads it, then runs a LINQ query.
+Test Cpde

 This application was developed using Database First and the entities were generated using [Npgsql Entity Framework Core Provider](https://www.npgsql.org/efcore/).